frak/php_spi/README.md

     chmod 666 /dev/spidev*

-(The setupTimer/usecDelay methods make use of /dev/mem and therefore will always need root access to run)
+***The setupTimer/usecDelay methods make use of /dev/mem and therefore will always need root access to run.***

 To access an SPI interface, you need to instantiate an Spi object: